UPDATE: The Test and Trace Support Payment scheme in England has now closed.

 - You are claiming at least one of the following benefits:

 - Income-based Jobseeker’s Allowance

 - Housing Benefit

-If you are eligible you can make a claim up to 14 days after your period of self-isolation ends.
+If you are eligible you can make a claim up to 42 days after your first day of isolation.

 Who cannot apply for the support payment

 - You are quarantining after travelling abroad, unless you have tested positive for coronavirus or have been told to self-isolate by NHS Test and Trace.

 - You receive your full wage while you self-isolate.

 - You can work from home whilst you self-isolate.

 - You are no longer required to self-isolate.